nrsyed/nrsyed.com/content/blog/pb-scraper3.md

         return inserted, ret
 {{< / highlight >}}

-Filters is etc.
-The method returns an "insert code" and the SQLAlchemy database object&mdash;in this case, a User.
-Although the return values aren't used in this case, they are in other cases.
-We'll see this in the next section.
+The method returns an "insert code" and the SQLAlchemy table object&mdash;i.e., a User instance.
+In this case, ScraperManager.run(), which called Database.insert_user(), doesn't use the return value, but in other cases, the value returned by the insert method will be used.
+Recall the scraper architecture diagram, whose arrows illustrate this:

+{{< figure
+  src="/img/proboards_scraper/scraper_diagram.png" alt="Scraper architecture"
+  class="aligncenter"
+>}}

+In fact, ScraperManager.run() doesn't care about the return values at all, hence the single-ended arrows that point from run() to the insert methods.
+ScraperManager.insert_guest() and ScraperManager.insert_image(), on the
+other hand, do need to capture and return those values.
+We'll see this in action in the next section.

 # Downloading and adding images